ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 Each link click event will include (if available) the destination URL, id, classes and target of the clicked link.
 (The target attribute of a link specifies a window or frame where the linked document will be loaded.)

+`enableLinkClickTracking` can also be passed an array of custom contexts as an additional final parameter.
+See [Contexts](#custom-contexts) for more information.

 <a name="refreshLinkClickTracking" />
 #### 3.9.2 `refreshLinkClickTracking`